CS-SI/Orekit/src/site/markdown/faq.md

 Up to version 4.0, Orekit depended on features of Apache Commons Math which were not released as of mid 2008, so the dependency was set to 2.0-SNAPSHOT development version.
 This development version was available from Apache subversion repository.
-Starting with version 4.1, Orekit depends only on officially released versions of Apache Commons Math
+Starting with version 4.1, and up to 7.2, Orekit depends only on officially released versions of Apache Commons Math.
+Starting with version 8.0, Orekit has switched from Apache Commons Math to Hipparchus

     version    |                             dependency
 ---------------|---------------------------------------------